nite-stocker/git-github-stepbystep-guide/README.md

 ### 1. Create a new branch

-Create a new branch to add features or make changes.
+Create a new branch to add a feature:

 ```
 git checkout -b feature/my-feature
 ```
-…or for a change…
+…or to make a changes…

 ```
 git checkout -b change/my-change